Is Decentralized Finance Actually Decentralized? An Interdisciplinary Framework Integrating Network Theory, Agent-Based Simulation, and Longitudinal Evidence from Aave, GHO Issuance, and Cross-Chain Expansion: Introduction

-\begin{itemize} \item \textbf{Realization of decentralization:} Are the transactions in decentralized banks on blockchain indeed decentralized? \item \textbf{Blockchain network dynamics:} How do different network features of blockchain transactions correlate and change over time? \item \textbf{Counterfactual impact evaluation:} How do network features predict and interact with the economic performance of the blockchain applications under time series momentum at different horizons? \end{itemize} We pioneer a blockchain network study that applies social network analysis to measure the level, dynamics, and impacts of decentralization in DeFi token transactions on the Ethereum blockchain.
+\begin{itemize} \item \textbf{Realization of decentralization:} Are the transactions in decentralized banks on blockchain indeed decentralized? \item \textbf{Blockchain network dynamics:} How do different network features of blockchain transactions correlate and change over time? \item \textbf{Network features and market activities:} How do network features predict and interact with the economic performance of decentralized markets on blockchains? \end{itemize} We pioneer a blockchain network study that applies social network analysis to measure the level, dynamics, and impacts of decentralization in DeFi token transactions on the Ethereum blockchain.
 We analyze our research questions with an application to the transaction network of AAVE, the native utility token of a top-ranked decentralization finance application on Ethereum.
 We have three main findings.

-\begin{enumerate} \item There exists a significant core-periphery structure in the AAVE token transaction network where the cores include the two largest centralized exchanges and central smart contracts with specific functions. \item Multiple network features including the number of components, relative size of giant components, modularity and standard deviation of degree centrality consistently characterize decentralization dynamics. \item A more decentralized network as represented by the network measures significantly predicts a higher return and lower volatilities of the DeFi tokens. \end{enumerate}
+\begin{enumerate} \item There exists a significant core-periphery structure in the AAVE token transaction network where the cores include the two largest centralized exchanges and central smart contracts with specific functions. \item Multiple network features including the number of components, the relative size of giant components, modularity, and standard deviation of degree centrality consistently characterize decentralization dynamics. \item A more decentralized network as represented by the network measures significantly predicts a higher return and lower volatilities of the AAVE token transaction network. \end{enumerate}

+The structure of the remainder of this paper is meticulously outlined as follows: Section~\ref{literature} embarks on a comprehensive review of the pertinent literature.
+Section~\ref{framework} delineates the foundational aspects of network features and elucidates the methodology for measuring decentralization utilizing these network characteristics.
+Section~\ref{data} details the data source, data generating mechanics, and data processing workflow.
+Section~\ref{methods and results} delineates our approach of empirical analysis and expounds upon the findings pertaining to the three posed research inquiries.
+Finally, Section~\ref{conclusion} synthesizes the key takeaways, reflecting on the implications of our findings and proposing avenues for future scholarly inquiry in this domain.
+Additionally, to ensure transparency and replicability, the data and code supporting our analyses are made available on GitHub at [removed for anynomous review].

-\subsection{Literature Review}
+\section{Literature Review}

 Our research contributes to the literature on the interplay of the financial market, social network studies, and crypto-economics.